 You purpose of investment may be to buy a new car or home, save for the education of your child or a family vacation.
 It may also be an objective to invest in a mutual fund to be able to save and receive better returns than a bank account or fixed deposit.
 You should make an educated decision with a clear intention in mind.

-Apart from financial goals, an investor should also focus on the time horizon of the investment.
+Apart from setting financial goals, an investor should also focus on the time horizon of the investment.
 The time horizon corresponds to the span of time over which an investor wants to invest the money in a mutual fund scheme.
 It can be as short as a day or as long as 5 to 10 years or even more than that.
 For different time horizons, different mutual fund categories work the best.
 If the investment period is more than 5 years, equity funds should preferably be selected.

 Almost every investment, at least those investments that give you any substantial returns, are risky.
 It is generally said that the more risky an investment is, the greater its capability to earn high returns.
 This is, however, a simplistic analysis that means that you always earn the same returns from a given level of risk.
 This is absolutely not true, because not all funds perform equally well.